-Our district provides near related services to students including nursing services, psycholo and speech services, and for these services to be billable to Medicaid your permission is needed.
-Each year, our district sends a Medicaid Parent Notification form and a Medicaid Consent form to parents requesting
+Our district provides Medicaid-Billable Services to students Our district provides health-related services to students - including nursing services, psychological evaluation services and speech services - and for these services to be billable to Medicaid, your permission is needed.
+Each year, our district sends a Medicaid Parent Notification form and a Medicaid Consent form to parents requesting consent to bill Medicaid for these services.

-- Below is the Medicaid Parent Notification form letting you know of our district's intent to request your consent to bill consent to bill Medicaid for these services. - If you have any questions, please contact Student Services Director Kathy Durbin at Kathy.Durbin@lcsdmail.net or at Medicaid.
+Below is the Medicaid Parent Notification form letting you know about our district's intent to request your consent to bill Medicaid